Regular price

 9781948742009

-After a childhood living in poverty, Hugh McVey moves from Missouri to the agrarian town of Bidwell, Ohio, hoping to become an inventor.
-There, he develops a mechanical cabbage planter to ease the burden of famers, but an investor in town exploits his product and it eventually fails.
+Hugh McVey moves from Missouri to the agrarian town of Bidwell, Ohio.
+He invents a mechanical cabbage planter to ease the burden of famers, but an investor in town exploits his product, which fails to succeed.
 His next invention, a corn cutter, makes him a millionaire and transforms Bidwell into a center of manufacturing.
-McVey, perennially lonely and ruminative, eventually meets Clara Butterworth, who attends college at nearby Ohio State and is perennially harassed by her potential suitors.
-But McVey is plagued by the search for love in a new America overrun by lifeless machines.
-Published in 1920, Poor White has a modernist sensibility and a realist attention to everyday life but also an eerily contemporary resonance.
+McVey, perennially lonely and ruminative, meets Clara Butterworth, who attends college at nearby Ohio State and is perennially harassed by her potential matches.
+Published in 1920, one year after his classic short story collection, Winesburg, Ohio, Poor White has a modernist style, a realist attention to everyday life, and an eerily contemporary resonance.

 The Shame of the Cities